wildfly-extras/wildfly-datasources-galleon-pack/doc/mysql/README.md

 Galleon Layers
 =========

+* `mysql-default-datasource`: Provision the `MySQLDS` non xa datasource and configure it as the default one.
+Depends on `mysql-datasource` layer.
 * `mysql-datasource`: Provision the `MySQLDS` non xa datasource.
 Depends on `mysql-driver` layer.
 * `mysql-driver`: Provision the `mysql` driver.
 This layer installs the JBoss Modules module `com.mysql.jdbc`.